rantao-ds/Capital-Bikeshare-DC-Analysis-2021-2023/README.md

 <img width="350" alt="LM" src="https://github.com/user-attachments/assets/6b6eab43-748d-4ff8-879c-c4e86085cfb9" />

-The multiple linear regression model explains 58.1% of the variation in daily trip counts (R² = 0.581, Adjusted R² = 0.579, n = 1,095), with all five independent variables statistically significant at the 1% level (p < 0.01).
-Among the weather variables, temperature has the strongest positive effect, with each one-degree increase associated with approximately 282 additional daily trips.
-Precipitation (-115), wind speed (-36), and cloud cover (-27) all negatively impact ridership.
-Weekends also have a substantial effect on ridership, with roughly 840 more trips compared to weekdays.
+The multiple linear regression model explains 58.1% of the variation in daily trip counts (R² = 0.581; adjusted R² = 0.579; n = 1,095).
+All five predictors are statistically significant at the 1% level (p < 0.01).
+Among the weather variables, temperature has the strongest positive association with ridership, with each one-degree increase associated with approximately 282 additional daily trips.
+In contrast, precipitation, wind speed, and cloud cover are associated with approximately 115, 36, and 27 fewer daily trips, respectively.
+Weekend days are associated with roughly 840 more trips than weekdays.

 **2.VIF**